 Time Inc Magazine Internships ( Deadline Jan 16): Has a list of internships spanning design, editorial, video etc across many of their magazines.

-Lang Internships Database This site has a searchable database on the side frame and is always evolving.
-Students can get academic credit for internships by registering for the internship course, or complete the internships on their own for no credit.
+Lang Internships Students can get academic credit for internships by registering for the internship course, or complete the internships on their own for no credit.
+This includes summer internships.

 New School Career SuccessLink: This site has a multitude of resources ( see handouts and tools) as well as searchable database available for finding experiences off and on campus that range from volunteer, paid, unpaid etc. There is also online appointment calendar for one on one counseling for mock interviews, resume review, and other useful practices.
 Lisa O’ Connor is the Lang Appointed Advisor.
 Both current students and alumni can use this resource.